 This is what looks like another transcript from the archives of influential motoring writer, Archie Vicar.
-In this item he welcomes the new DAF 66, an article entitled originally “Everyone´s favourite Dutch marque“.
+In this item he welcomes the new DAF 66, an article entitled originally “Everyone’s favourite Dutch marque“.

->[The article first appeared in the Ryton-on-Dunsmore Evening Echo, July 1972.
-Photographs by Edward Land-Windermere.
-Due to the poor quality of the photos stock images have been used.]
+This article first appeared in the Ryton-on-Dunsmore Evening Echo, July 1972.
+Photographs by Douglas Land-Windermere.
+Due to liquid spillage on the negatives, stock images have been used.

 In order to inspect the new car, we took ourselves to Eindhoven in the Netherlands, home of DAF.
 For anyone not familiar with the little land across the Channel, it will surprise you to know it all looks very familiar.
 For a while I thought I was back in Kent but the staggering number of cyclists indicated that this was not, in fact, the case.
 Many foreign makes of cars lined the roads too: Peugeot, Renault, Lancia, BMW, Audi and even a fair few Panhards and Autobianchis.
 So, in this context, it is not so strange to find another foreign car like DAF’s whereas in the United Kingdom, DAF cars are very much a minority taste.

 Jan der van der Doorne, DAF´s communications chief, explained the car to us over a special Dutch breakfast of “appeltaart” and pancakes, “bitterballen” “rookwurst”, “stroopwafels”, herring and very milky coffee.
 Luckily there was also plenty of “Jenever” to wash away the taste of the herring and coffee.
 Mr der van der Doorne explained that the Daf 66 continues to use the 1108 cc engine of Renault design: it has a wet-liner.
 The 66 is not much bigger and not any more powerful than the 55.
 It also looks very similar though the eagle eyed-will spot a revised grille and different headlamps along with a new dashboard that puts many Hillman and Austin cars to shame.

 The new suspension will make for more secure driving thanks to the clever strategy of locating the transverse tube using two single-leaf semi-elliptic springs.
 At each end the tubes are hand-welded to an impressive bracket which is secured by bolts to the leaf spring.
 But what about excessive wind-up during heavy braking?
 A trailing arm which is secured to the right bracket prevents this effectively.
 DAF have considered everything (except that there is no way to reinforce the springs laterally).
 Continuously variable transmission is supplied as standard.